Types of Paragraphs in Essay or Academic Writing: With Examples

 How to Write Descriptive Paragraphs

-Secondly, the subject of the description should be on the topic sentence on the paragraph.
+Secondly, the subject of the description should be on the topic sentence in the paragraph.
 More relevant information about the topic should then follow up as the support sentences.
-To help enrich the experience of the reader, descriptive essays must be written using modifiers such as adjectives, prepositional phrases, adverbs and transitional phrases.
+To help enrich the experience of the reader, descriptive essays must be written using modifiers such as adjectives, prepositional phrases, adverbs, and transitional phrases.

 Figurative language such as the use of similes and metaphors is also recommended.